 The Operating Mechanism of a Forced Air Heating System

 The controlling center of a forced-air heating system is a single thermostat.
-It turns the unit on or off according to the setting of the temperature.
-As soon as the system turns on, the process of heat production begins.
+It turns the unit on or off according to the temperature setting.
+As soon as the system turns on, heat production begins.
 The furnace fan pushes the air over the heat exchanger or other heating elements.

-After this, the process of distribution of warm air begins via your ductworks and out registers.
+After this, the process of distribution of warm air begins via your ductwork and out registers.
 Generally, you can adjust the registers to control the amount and direction of the airflow throughout your home.
-The combustion of gas comes to an end, or the flow of electricity stops as soon as the system reaches the desired set temperature.
+The combustion of gas ends, or the flow of electricity stops as soon as the system reaches the desired set temperature.

 Why Should You Install a Forced-Air Heating System?

 There are various reasons why you might install a forced-air heating system.
-It is a highly comprehensive, effective, and affordable option that is quick and efficient.
-It is a sturdy heating method that gives you the following benefits and reasons to install:
+It is a highly comprehensive, effective, affordable option that is quick and efficient.
+It is a sturdy heating method that gives you the following benefits and reasons to install it:

 1) Heating Duration